 The parts integrated seamlessly into LGM’s downstream process, which included masking, airbrushing, painting and assembly.
 “Receiving parts that were ready to go was a great time savings for us, and was one of the great things that helped us deliver this project in the time we had,” Berghauer added.

 While part orders were being printed by 3D Systems, LGM capitalized on its freed up schedules to hit other project milestones and do more in less time.
 Berghauer says LGM will typically use 3D printing as a means to provide better service, shorter turnaround times, and better, more cost-effective products.
 In the case of this particular project, however, 3D printing played a more critical role: “In the end, our ability to outsource SLA 3D printing made it possible to earn this project,” says Fleege.
-“Using 3D Systems’ On Demand services allowed us to compete and win.”
+“Using 3D Systems' services allowed us to compete and win.”